 - If you have enough healthy tissue for normal liver function after the diseased parts are removed.
 As much as 75 percent of the liver can taken out as the remaining tissue is healthy.

 - Whether the tumor is near important blood vessels

 - Whether you have cirrhosis of the liver.

 Liver transplant is the only treatment for both liver cancer and any liver disease you already have.
-Our liver transplant team will evaluate you to determine if you qualify for a liver transplant.
+Liver transplant is an alternative liver cancer treatment.
+If chemotherapy, radiation and removing the tumor do not work well enough, getting a new liver could be an option.
+Below are the most common reasons for a liver transplant.

 Hepatic artery infusion (HAI) is a treatment for colon cancer that has spread to the liver.
 A self-contained pump is placed under the skin on your abdominal wall and connected to your main liver artery by a thin tube.
 With HAI, chemotherapy drugs are delivered straight to your liver via targeted therapy rather than throughout your body.

 OHSU is one of few hospitals in the United States with an active HAI program.
 It is the only hospital on the west coast that currently offers HAI for colon cancer patients.

 You may be a candidate for HAI if: